John-Roxas/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Features
+- Scroll to top button appears in bottom right corner when the user scrolls any distance down.
+Disappears again when at the top of the page.
+- Tweets publish in chronological order (newest at top)
+- Tweets will have a drop shadow when mouse over
+- New tweet text menu will appear when the write a new tweet text at the top right is selected.
+Tweet menu disappears when it is clicked again.

 ## Dependencies

 - Express